Raiders send star pass rusher Mack to Bears in massive trade

 Mack held out for the entire offseason and preseason, seeking a new, long-term contract rather than play under the final year of his rookie deal that would have earned him $13.8 million.
 Raiders coach Jon Gruden, in his biggest move since returning to the sideline from the broadcast booth, accommodated the 27-year-old Mack on Saturday.

-A person with direct knowledge of the trade told The Associated Press that Oakland will get first-round selections in 2019 and 2020, a sixth-rounder next year and a third-rounder in 2020.
-Oakland also included its second-round selection in 2020.
-The person spoke on condition of anonymity because the trade had not been announced.
+Oakland will get first-round selections in 2019 and 2020, a sixth-rounder next year and a third-rounder in 2020.
+Oakland also included its second-round selection in 2020 and a conditional fifth-rounder that year.

 Most Read Sports Stories